+3GP VR Tracks conforming to this media profile used in the context of the specification shall conform to ISO BMFF [17] with the following further requirements.

 When a track is the only track in a file, compatible_brands containing a brand equal to '3vra' in FileTypeBox indicates that the track conforms to this media profile.
 When a file contains multiple tracks, compatible_brands containing a brand equal to '3vra' in FileTypeBox indicates that at least one of the tracks conforms to this media profile.